13+ Phrases in Hawaiian Greetings You Must Know Before Visiting Hawaii

 Meaning: A warm greeting that conveys an invitation to enter or join, representing the spirit of hospitality and community.

-Hawaiis Aloha Spirit - Hawaiian Greetings
+Hawaiis Aloha Spirit - hawaiian greetings

 Komo Mai means welcome in Hawaiian greetings